cmatKhan/ERDS/README.md

 merged a branch with erds_tcag into the main branch, deleted erds1.1, and called that v2.0.

-To reiterate: v2.0 is exactly the same as the source of this fork on 20221004.
+To reiterate: v2.0 is exactly the same as erds_tcag in the source of this fork on 20221004.

 # ERDS